aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 The code example given below demonstrates how to retrieve the index of a table in the document.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-RetrieveTableIndex.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-RetrieveTableIndex.py" >}}

 ### Finding the Index of a Row in a Table

 The code example given below demonstrates how to retrieve the index of a row in a table.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-RetrieveRowIndex.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-RetrieveRowIndex.py" >}}

 ### Finding the Index of a Cell in a Row

 The code example given below demonstrates how to retrieve the index of a cell in a row.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-RetrieveCellIndex.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-RetrieveCellIndex.py" >}}

 ## Working with Columns